kroy92/mcp-playwright-pytest-agent/README.md

 - ✅ **Bring Your Own Tools** – Plug in custom Python functions
 - ✅ **Bring Your Own MCP Servers** – Connect to external MCP-based services for extended capabilities
 - ✅ **Modular Design** – Flexible architecture for experimentation
+- ✅ **Async-First API** – All tests run asynchronously with `pytest-asyncio` for optimal performance

 ## Challenges & Learning Goals